-For small to medium-sized enterprises (SMEs) that might be operating on slim budgets and are asking themselves “Should I purchase breach insurance?” these policies can provide some peace of mind in the event of a breach.
-On average, businesses are down between three to five days following an incident, and all the while there are costs and obligations that you need to attend to—employee salaries, customer service, and even just keeping the lights on.
+For small to medium-sized enterprises (SMEs) that might be operating on slim budgets and are asking themselves “Should I purchase breach insurance?”
+These policies can provide some peace of mind in the event of a breach.
+On average, businesses are down between three to fourteen days following an incident, and all the while there are costs and obligations that you need to attend to—employee salaries, customer service, and even just keeping the lights on.
 Not to mention that if you lack the resources or staff to build your own enterprise-grade security operations center, you may need outside help to get your systems back up and running again.
 All of these items cost money, and cyber insurance can be a lifeline in such moments.

 Cyber insurance will cover financial losses due to data breaches and other cyber events, such as loss or damage to electronic data, loss of income, recovery costs, and notification costs (voluntary or as required by law) of parties affected by a data breach.
 Cyber insurance can also provide liability coverage for claims against your firm by anyone injured as a result of the breach.
 Provisions like these can be especially relevant for healthcare organizations, or those verticals with OT that could be impacted by breach and put employees at risk of injury.